dafenner/CrowdQCplus/README.md

 ## Dependencies
 CrowdQC+ requires an R version >= 3.5.0 to work.

 It also requires the following packages:

-data.table, robustbase, lubridate, sp, raster, rgdal
+- data.table
+- robustbase
+- lubridate
+- sp
+- raster
+- rgdal
 Make sure to have these installed before running CrowdQC+.

+When installing "rgdal" package on a Linux system, you might run into issues.
+Run `sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev` first and then try again to install rgdal from R with `install.packages("rgdal")`.

 ## Reference
 Please reference the following paper when using CrowdQC+: